Zvonimir Boban: AC Milan

 In June 2019, Boban resigned from his FIFA job to return to his former club AC Milan where he was hired as a Chief Football Officer, the closest cooperator of the club's technical director Paolo Maldini.
 However, he was sacked on 7 March 2020, after he publicly criticized club CEO Ivan Gazidis, who negotiated a possible job offer with German manager Ralf Rangnick for the 2020−21 season behind Boban and Maldini's backs.

 UEFA

 In April 2021, Boban was hired by UEFA as the Chief of Football, first ever person to hold that position.
+He later resigned in January 2024 in protest against proposed changes to UEFA's statutes that could have allowed Aleksander Čeferin to seek another term as president after 2027, arguing that altering the rules would create a serious governance issue.
+Boban described the proposal as "fatal" and said that accepting such a decision would go against his principles and values.

 GNK Dinamo

-In April 2025 Boban was announced as new chairman of the board of GNK Dinamo Zagreb returning to the club he was captain after almost 34 years.
+In April 2025, Boban was announced as new chairman of the board of GNK Dinamo Zagreb returning to the club he was captain of after almost 34 years.
 Boban would run entire sports policy of the club.
-His official term as chairman of the board started at 1st of June 2025.
+His official term as chairman of the board started at 1 June 2025.